Josuto/monguito/README.md

 But how is subtyping supported?
 Keep on reading.

-# Enabling Subtyping-based Domain Object Persistence
+# Enabling Polymorphic Domain Object Persistence

 The goal of this section is to explain how to persist instances of a domain object type and its subtypes (aka _polymorphic types_) into the same collection, as well as how to enable their retrieval (instead of retrieving Mongoose